academie-de-espee/earl-marshal/rapier/spear-construction-and-inspection.md

 4. Shave down the rattan such that it fits into the head, taking careful note to not shave the narrower than 1/2" in diameter.
     * Hints:
         1. Draw a 1/2" diameter circle on the end of the rattan to provide a guide.
-        2. Shave down the rattan a small amount at a time, repeatedly checking the minimum diamater  and depth the rattan fits into the socket.
+        2. Shave down the rattan a small amount at a time, repeatedly checking the minimum diameter  and depth the rattan fits into the socket.
         3. Take care to follow the shape of the socket in the spear head such that the head can be friction fit.
 5. Once the rattan can be fully inserted into the socket and is friction fit, add reinforced tape to ensure the head stays attached.
-6. Add band of constrasting tape at the base of the head.
+6. Add band of contrasting tape at the base of the head.

 ## Construction photos
 * 1/2" dowel next to head and rattan.